mpalmer/ddns-sd/README.md

     An azure access token (in json format) - this is the output of `az account get-access-token`.

+## Logging-only backend

+**`DDNSSD_BACKEND=log`**

+This is a debugging aid only, and is unlikely to be of much use to anyone in the real world.
+It simply logs all DNS change events as they happen in a human-readable format.

 # Signals

 The `ddns-sd` command-line program (and hence the Docker container) accept